suhaotian/xior/README.md

 We can use some plugins and interceptors to achieve this.
 The flow would be:

-- 1. In response interceptors, check if status code is session expired, we set the new access token from API
+1. In response interceptors, check if status code is session expired, we set the new access token from API
-- 2. Then throw error, the error will occur the error retry plugin to retry request with the new access token
+2. Then throw error, the error will occur the error retry plugin to retry request with the new access token

+> The error retry plugin will not retry with `POST` method request in default.

 Example code: